Search Filters

 Evaluation of the Visionaire Instrumentation for Total Knee Arthroplasty Using Computer Navigation

-David A. Parker, MBBS, BMedSc, FRACS, AUSTRALIA Sebastien Lustig, MD, PhD, FRANCE Corey Scholes, PhD, AUSTRALIA Vera Kinzel, FRACS, AUSTRALIA Sam Oussedik, FRCS, UNITED KINGDOM Myles R. J. Coolican, FRACS, AUSTRALIA
+David A. Parker, MBBS, BMedSc, FRACS, AUSTRALIA Sebastien Lustig, MD, PhD, Prof., FRANCE Corey Scholes, PhD, AUSTRALIA Vera Kinzel, FRACS, AUSTRALIA Sam Oussedik, FRCS, UNITED KINGDOM Myles R. J. Coolican, FRACS, AUSTRALIA

 Sydney Orthopaedic Research Institute, Chatswood, NSW, AUSTRALIA